The latest blog entries are shown below. All entries are found under all journal entries.

 - DefaultVolume and Volume identify the ESP volume, either based on its GUID or name.
 Not sure if name refers to the partition name or filesystem label.
 In the HAOS image they are the same, so best keep it that way.

-- DefaultLoader and Path are the path to the EFI executable from the root of DefaultVolume/Volume respectively.
+- DefaultLoader and Path are the path to the EFI executable from the root of DefaultVolume or Volume, respectively.

 - Fast is the option that disables the Clover GUI.